food-limit/food-limit-docs/README.md

 # food-limit-docs

-Retrouvez l'ensemble du fond documentaire pour l'application Food Limit sur le [wiki](https://github.com/food-limit/food-limit-docs/wiki).
+The full documentation of Food Limit is on our [wiki](https://github.com/food-limit/food-limit-docs/wiki).